Ighina/VQ-VAE_Topic/data/README.md

 python run.py --data data/<your_folder> -ds custom *other arguments*
 ```

-For an example of how to format your data, see the subfolder named wiki50 in this directory.
+For an example of how to format your data, see the subfolder named example in this directory.